 The bigger the construction project on which you embark, the more opportunities there are for something to go wrong somewhere down the line.

-That's why it is so essential to make sure that you involve your construction law attorney in the pertinent aspects of your business.
-For instance, if you are about to sign a major contract, make sure that your attorney reviews its terms before ever signing anything.
+That’s why it is so essential to make sure that you involve your construction law mediation/arbitration in the pertinent aspects of your business.
+For instance, if you are about to sign a major contract, make sure that your mediation/arbitration reviews its terms before ever signing anything.

 You can bet the other side conducted a full legal review of the documents you submitted, so why should you do any less?
 You may think that everything checks out, only to learn later that the terms are far more favorable to the other party than they are to you.